Scioto Foundation’s ‘Day of Giving’ - Portsmouth Daily Times

-This started as a three part series but it is leading into a five part series as the Daily Times continues to look at the 40 non profit organizations participating in the ‘Day of Giving’.
+As part of our ‘Day of Giving’ series, the Daily Times has prepared highlights on a dozen of the 40 participating non-profit organizations.
+This is part four of a five part series.

 The Scioto Foundation started Scioto Gives to help local non profit organizations in our community.
-On the ‘Day of Giving’ the non profits will vie for contributions from supportive friends, sympathetic community residents, staff members, businesses, corporations and individuals from Scioto County and across the country during the one-day matching gift program.
+Scioto Gives established a ‘Day of Giving’ on which the non profits will vie for contributions from supportive friends, sympathetic community residents, staff members, businesses, corporations and individuals from Scioto County and across the country during the one-day matching gift program.
 This year it is offering an all time high of $45,000 match for them.
 The following are organizations around our community who will be reaching out on Thursday, October 17, asking for those donations to be matched by Scioto Gives.

-Portsmouth Area Arts Council (PAAC) continues to plan for our 52nd season of live arts experiences for local youth!
-At PAAC it is our mission to integrate the arts into the lives of children and families and to encourage the appreciation of the arts and cultural heritage of the Southern Ohio region.
-For more information call (740) 351-3642, email info@paac4kids.org, visit www.paac4kids.org or like us on Facebook.

-South Central Ohio Educational Services Center (SCOESC) provides services to all schools in Scioto County and to Oak Hill Union and Manchester.
-They collaborate with teachers, parents, students, university personnel, sponsors and volunteers from both the court system and the community.
-Programs and services include artist-in-residency program of the esc, visual arts exhibitions, academic competitions, mentorship program, spelling bee, district mock trial competition, scioto county science fair, summer enrichment program scholarships (for those identified as gifted), and scioto county honors music festival.
-It is located at 522 Glenwood Avenue, New Boston.
-For more information visit www.scoesc.org or call 740-354-7761.

 The Counseling Center is dedicated to preventing and treating alcoholism and other drug addictions.
 Their credentialed clinical team, trained in evidenced based practices, motivational enhancement strategies and cognitive behavioral therapy, provides opportunities for compassionate, integrated and comprehensive physical, emotional and spiritual recovery through education, counseling and 12-step recovery programs.
 For more information contact Greg Gulker at ggulker@thecounselingcenter.org, (740)354-38202 or visit www.thecounselingcenter.org.